- Beauty Services

 The general rule is :the more formal the wedding and wedding dress, the longer the veil.
 If you do decide to wear a veil, you'll need a headpiece to finish it off - a tiara, flowers, a circlet or a jewelled comb.

-Begin your search for the perfect dress six to nine months before the wedding.
+Begin your search for the perfect dress at leastsix to nine months before the wedding, but preferably up to a year (really!).
 It can take between three to six months for a wedding dress order to come in or for a dress to be made.
 You also need to factor in the time it takes to make alterations.
-Choose ones closer to your place as its flexible to make any alterations.
-Search for wedding dress Brisbane, Melbourne or Sydney
+Choose companies that are close to your place to make it as easy as possible to have a fitting at a moment's notice.

 Make sure that you are comfortable in your wedding dress.
 With all eyes on you during the ceremony and reception, you don't want to be constantly caught pulling, tugging, smoothing and readjusting your dress.